mitsuhiko/lucumr/2011/1/1/things-are-not-as-easy-as-they-seem.rst

 Things are not as easy as they seem
 ===================================

-Every year around Christmas there one event that I am always looking forward to: the chaos communication congress in Germany which is broadcasted live over the internet.
+Every year around Christmas there is one event that I am always looking forward to: the chaos communication congress in Germany which is broadcasted live over the internet.